 At the time of death, the patient must be discharged as deceased; this is the official time of death.
 A separate admission for posthumous organ procurement is to be recorded.

-7.16 Hospital boarder
+7.16 Hospital Boarder

-A hospital boarder is a person who is receiving food and/or overnight accommodation at the hospital but for whom the hospital does not accept responsibility for treatment and/or care.
+A hospital boarder is a person who is receiving food and/or pyernight accommodation at a hospital but for whom the hospital does not accept responsibility for treatment and/or care.